 When O. unilateralis spores come into contact with an ant, they adhere to it and start to penetrate its cuticle.
 After this, fungal cells start to infest the ant’s entire body and begin to alter its behavior.
-An infected ant then leaves the colony and starts the trek down toward the forest floor.
+The infected ant then leaves the colony and starts the trek down toward the forest floor.
 Once a perfect spot is reached, the ant will bite the vein of a leaf and die with its jaws locked in place.
-This is known as the death grip, and keeps the ant from falling from the leaf.
+This is known as the “death grip”, and keeps the ant from falling off the leaf.
 Any ants that end up dying within the colony due to infection will be carried far away by other workers.
 Within a few days, the stroma, or stalk, of the fungus will erupt from the back of its host’s head and develop a stromal plate that releases spores when mature.
 At this point, most of the ant’s original tissue has been replaced by fungus.

 The ants in the video below are not Camponotus or Polyrhachis ants, and the fungus is not O. unilateralis so the hosts show a different behavior.
 However, it still illustrates the process well.